aiven/devportal/docs/products/kafka/kafka-connect/howto/mongodb-poll-source-connector.rst

 Create a MongoDB source connector
 =================================

-The MongoDB source connector periodically queries MongoDB collections and the new documents to Apache Kafka® where can be transformed and read by multiple consumers.
+The MongoDB source connector periodically queries MongoDB collections and copies the new documents to Apache Kafka® where they can be transformed and read by multiple consumers.

 ..
 Tip::